 In allowing women to become Bhikkhunis the Buddha not only opened for them the way to liberty, he also allowed them to acquire dignity, independent of sex.
-To her freedom
+To her freedom she could, in the words of Mrs. Rhys Davids :

 "Wed the other austere joy of being recognized, at least by her brother Arahants, 'as a rational being, without reference to sex.
 As such she breathed the spiritual atmosphere, she shared the intellectual communion of that religious aristocracy called in the Pitakas, Ariyas, with whom she claimed that power of seeing all things as they really are' which the Buddhist called being awake.